There are things to consider when you build or review your web applications for use with Acoustic™ Experience Analytics (Tealeaf).

 - Gecko

-The Replay Server uses the Gecko browser control to render session content on the server for delivery to the browsers of Experience Analytics users.
-Replay of such sessions might still be supported through the Experience Analytics CX RealiTea Viewer, a desktop client that must be separately installed on each Experience Analytics user's desktop.
+The Replay Server uses the Gecko browser control to render session content on the server for delivery to the browsers of Tealeaf users.
+A replay of such sessions might still be supported through the CX RealiTea Viewer, a desktop client that must be separately installed on each Tealeaf user's desktop.

 Data privacy